-The following provides guidance on the process, development, and review of the threeyear work plan/program updates.
-The purpose of the work program update is four-fold: 1) to provide a forum for watershed groups, the Recovery Implementation Technical Team (RITT), and Puget Sound Partnership (PSP) staff to discuss the work, status, and needs of salmon recovery in each salmon recovery watershed chapter and regionally; 2) to have a tool that documents the work, status, and needs of salmon recovery per each salmon recovery watershed chapter for the next three years that can be rolled up into a regional statement of the funding and capacity needs, current status, and existing work underway; 3) to be a tool for identifying priority projects for current and future funding opportunities; and 4) to document changes in the implementation of each salmon recovery watershed chapter.
+The purpose of the work program update is four-fold: 1) to provide a forum for watershed groups, the Recovery Implementation Technical Team (RITT), the Recovery Council, and Puget Sound Partnership (PSP) staff to discuss the work, status, and needs of salmon recovery in each salmon recovery watershed chapter and regionally; 2) to have a tool that documents the work, status, and needs of salmon recovery per each salmon recovery watershed chapter for the next three years that can be rolled up into a regional statement of the funding and capacity needs, current status, and existing work underway; 3) to be a tool for identifying priority projects for current and future funding opportunities; and 4) to document changes in the implementation of each salmon recovery watershed chapter.

-This guidance is divided into two parts: Part 1 provides a general format for the work plan/programs, including a spreadsheet and narrative, as well as questions for reviewers; Part 2 provides general guidance for the three year work plan/program, including the draft schedule, Habitat Work Schedule (HWS) tool, and overarching terms and concepts.
+This guidance is divided into two parts: Part 1 provides a general format for the work plan/programs, including a spreadsheet and narrative, as well as questions for reviewers; Part 2 provides general guidance for the three year work plan/program, including the draft schedule and overarching terms and concepts.
+At this time, the schedule is not finalized so this guidance will be re-sent once we finish the schedule.